mshuber1981/HTML-CSS/README.md

 ![Certificate of completion](/Media/HTML-CSS.jpg)

-Web Development for Absolute Beginners.Learn HTML5 and CSS3 from scratch.​ Build Amazing Real World Projects.
+Web Development for Absolute Beginners.
+Learn HTML5 and CSS3 from scratch.​ Build Amazing Real World Projects.

 By <a href="https://github.com/john-smilga">John Smilga</a>